-Central Portugal has been a family favourite for us since my parents emigrated there a few years back.
-The area has such a laid-back vibe, great food and culture and beautiful scenery.
+Central Portugal has been a family favorite for us since my parents emigrated there a few years back.
+The area has such a laid-back vibe, great food, culture, and beautiful scenery.

-For adventurous families there are activities like cycling, hiking and kayaking, but my kids equally like exploring little old villages up in the mountains which haven’t changed for ages, so long as there’s ice-cream at the end of it!
+For adventurous families, there are activities like cycling, hiking, and kayaking.
+But my kids equally like exploring little old villages up in the mountains which haven’t changed for ages, so long as there’s ice cream at the end of it!

 Check Alex’s blog for more inspiration for a trip to Portugal.

 Philadelphia is also known as a great city for eating out.
 I recommend Federal Donuts near Rittenhouse Square, Hawthorne’s near South Street and Reading Terminal.
 Great city break for families.

-The Canadian Rockies
+14. The Canadian Rockies

 As a family who wants to see as much of the world as possible, it’s rare for us to visit the same destination twice.
 But there is one place we return time and time again: The Canadian Rockies.